Scandinavian Runic-text Database

 The Scandinavian Runic-text Database (Samnordisk runtextdatabas) is a project involving the creation and maintenance of a database of transliterated runic inscriptions.
 The project's goal is to comprehensively catalog runestones in a machine-readable way for future research.
 The database is freely available via the Internet with a client program, called Rundata, for Microsoft Windows.
-For other operating systems, text files are provided or a web browser can be used to interact with the web application Runor.
+For other operating systems, text files are provided or a web browser can be used to interact with the web applications Rundata-net or Runor.

 History

 The origin of the Rundata project was a 1986 database of Swedish inscriptions at Uppsala University for use in the Scandinavian Languages Department.
 At an international runic seminar in 1990, it was proposed to expand the database to cover all Nordic runic inscriptions, but funding for the project was not available until a grant was received in 1992 from the Axel och Margaret Ax:son Johnsons foundation.
 The project officially started on January 1, 1993 at Uppsala University.
 After 1997, the project was no longer funded and work continued on a voluntary basis outside of normal work-hours.
 In the current edition, published on December 3, 2008, there are over 6500 inscriptions in the database.

 Work is currently underway for the next edition of the database.